Sulfur vulcanization

 Sulfur vulcanization is a chemical process for converting natural rubber or related polymers into materials of varying hardness, elasticity, and mechanical durability by heating them with sulfur or sulfur-containing compounds.
-Sulfur forms cross-linking bridges between sections of polymer chains which affects the mechanical and electronic properties.
+Sulfur forms cross-linking bridges between sections of polymer chains which affects the mechanical properties.
 Many products are made with vulcanized rubber, including tires, shoe soles, hoses, and conveyor belts.
 The term vulcanization is derived from Vulcan, the Roman god of fire.